 Diet is an important part of the treatment of many diseases including obesity, diabetes, heart disease and high blood pressure.
-The Marshall Islands Food Group Lists have been prepared to help in the understanding of what food is made of so that a modified diet can be more easily followed.
+The Chu'uk Food Group Lists have been prepared to help you understand what food is made of so that a modified diet can be more easily followed.